modolabs/Kurogo-iOS-old/doc/Guide/overview.rst

 contained pieces of code that (typically) connect to external services and process data for display.

+To the user, modules behave like autonomous applications bound together by the overall application infrastructure.

 On the web, the life cycle of a module involves fetching data from a raw data source, parsing and processing the data into the desired pieces that the user requested, and displaying the data in a template based on the user's device.

-In the iOS framework, modules are small controller objects that persist throughout the application's life cycle and help the main application select which views to render and which data controllers to initialize.
+In the iOS framework, modules are minimally instantiated at application launch, but when engaged by the user, they perform the roles of selecting views to render and data controllers to initialize.
 Data sources consist primarily of the Kurogo REST API, though external sources like social media may be involved.